 - Create a Business Model versus Business Plan

 - Ash Maurya found the business model canvas a bit too general for a lean startup

-- The business model canvas might be good to understand businesses from outside-in, but less to give actionable insights to the insider entrepreneur
+- The business model canvas might be good for understanding businesses from outside-in, but less to giving actionable insights to the insider entrepreneur

 There’s a clear delineation down the middle, on PRODUCT versus MARKET and here’s a brief description of each block and the order in which I like to think/validate them: